yuntaozhu/superegoai/prompt-engineering/guides/prompts-basic-usage.md

 *Prompt:*
 ```
-Classify the text into neutral, negative or positive.
+Classify the text into one of the following sentiments: neutral, negative, or positive.

 Text: I think the food was okay.
 Sentiment: